JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 })
 ```

-The function `renderBoxxy` takes an expression and other arguments that are passed to `shiny::exprToFunction` this does pretty much what it says on the tin: it returns a function from an expression (unless that expression is a function, in which case it returns the expression).
+The function `renderBoxxy` takes an expression and other arguments that are passed to `shiny::exprToFunction`.
+This does pretty much what it says on the tin: it returns a function from an expression (unless that expression is a function, in which case it returns the expression).
 This function must be further wrapped in another as render functions must return functions.

 ```r
 renderBoxxy <- function(expr, env = parent.frame(),